UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 #### ELK Controller

-Currently called Controller, but will be changed.
 This has the following status:
 - NodeServer Online
   - Nodeserver up and running
 - ELK M1EXP Connected